MaximePHAMTHANH/GuestSuite/README.md

 ## Star display:

-The notation is converted in a star display in quarter of stars:
+The notation is converted in a star display in quarter of stars using SVG:
-*La note est convertie en quart d'étoiles :*
+*La note est convertie en quart d'étoiles SVG:*

 ![Stars](Pictures/Stars.png)